real-gain/real-gain-reference/README.md

 # Registration of a REAL GAIN Server

-To register a REAG GAIN MCP-Server, first create an account on (The Real Insight)[https://www.the-real-insight.com].
+To register a REAG GAIN MCP-Server, first create an account on [The Real Insight](https://www.the-real-insight.com).

 Then click on the user icon in your header bar and select ***Einstellungen**